datdtnhcse/newmiya/README.md

 # newmiya
-Newmiya - a social media web app using React, Node.js and MySQL
+Newmiya (new Namiya) - a social media web app using React, Node.js and MySQL